EECS-6414/ARS-AuthorBased/README.md

 ## How it Works

-The program takes a preprocessed user comment list to construct an initial network topology.
+The program takes a user comment list and checks each user against a set of preprocessed sentiment lists to construct an initial sentiment based bipartite network topology graph.
 Essentially building off of the bones of our original network topology program.
 From here the program generates a folded graph based on the author nodes of the network topology.
 Authors that share a comment on an app will have an edge on the subsequent folded graph.
 Only comments with positive sentiment are considered to make sure the users share a positive common interest.
 Then the program will take the folded graph and generate a new bipartite graph linking comment authors to apps that authors with similar interests commented on that they didn't.